Generic Name: ezogabine (e-ZOG-a-been) (Oral route)

 Retinal abnormalities that can progress to vision loss were seen in about one-third of patients after approximately 4 years of ezogabine treatment.
-These retinal abnormalities exhibited fundoscopic features similar to those of retinal pigment dystrophies.
-The reversibility and rate of progression of these retinal abnormalities is unknown.
+The retinal abnormalities exhibited fundoscopic features similar to those of retinal pigment dystrophies.
+The reversibility and rate of progression of the retinal abnormalities is unknown.
 Accordingly, ezogabine is only indicated for patients who have experienced refractory results with other treatments and in whom the benefits of ezogabine exceed the risk of vision loss.
-Visual monitoring (including visual acuity, dilated fundus photography, and possibly fluorescein angiograms, ocular coherence tomography, perimetry, and electroretinograms) is indicated at baseline and at 6-month intervals thereafter with ezogabine therapy.
-Discontinue use if retinal pigmentary abnormalities or vision changes are detected and no other treatment options are available and in patients who do not gain substantial clinical benefit after adequate ezogabine titration .
+Visual monitoring (including visual acuity, dilated fundus photography, optical coherence tomography, and possibly fluorescein angiograms, perimetry, and electroretinograms) is indicated at baseline and 6-month intervals thereafter with ezogabine therapy.
+Discontinue use if retinal pigmentary abnormalities or vision changes are detected unless no other treatment options are available and in patients who do not gain substantial clinical benefit after adequate ezogabine titration .

 Commonly used brand name(s)

 Ezogabine is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy.